Ordina-Group/JWorks-blog/_posts/2025-04-04-down-the-spiffe-rabbit-hole.md

 ### But Here’s the Catch: Implementation Isn’t Trivial

 **1. Technical Hurdles:**
-- SPIRE servers need to be deployed and reachable
+- SPIRE servers need to be deployed and reachable  (Link spire servers doc here)
 - Agents must be placed on *all* workload hosts
 - It requires stable networking and some serious infra hygiene

 **2. Organizational Challenges:**
-- Teams need to understand PKI and attestation
 - Security, DevOps, and app teams must collaborate
 - Observability and monitoring of identities is a must